naver/billboard.js/README.md

 > [!NOTE]
 > The version info will be given as the build datetime: `x.x.x-nightly-yyyymmddhhmmss`

-There're two ways to install from `nightly` branch directly.
+There are two ways to install from the `nightly` branch directly.
 ```js
 // Specify on 'package.json' file
 "dependencies": {